OneNoteDev/OneDriveForBusiness-SetupPowerShellCmdlets/README.md

 They can be ran in the following sequence.

-1- Make the following functions available to the power shell
+1- Make the following cmdlets available to the power shell by loading the script

-Run the script for example as follows:
     .
 C:\powershell\PreSetupOdbSites.ps1

 2- Add-UsersForOdbSitesCreation cmdlet